Genevieve Gates: Work and encouragement of citizen science

 Gates started to publish articles on the macrofungi of Tasmania in 2002 with her long-time collaborator David Ratkowsky, and finished her PhD in 2009.
 In 2014 Gates and Ratkowsky then went on to publish A Field Guide to Tasmanian Fungi, which at the time was the only in-print work on fungi of the island, and was also a co-author in the laminated field booklet FungiFlip: A pictorial guide to Tasmanian fungi.
-She is a coauthor of The Entolomataceae of Tasmania, a major study of the Entoloma in Tasmania.
+She is a coauthor of The Entolomataceae of Tasmania, a major study of the genus Entoloma in Tasmania.

 She is an honorary associate at the University of Tasmania, and volunteers at the Herbarium of the Tasmanian Museum and Art Gallery.
 Gates is also called upon to provide advice to medical professionals, when a patient is suspected of ingesting poisonous fungi.

 In her efforts to encourage greater public interest in fungi, Gates established and was involved in the management of multiple special interest Facebook groups.
 These included creating the Tasmanian Fungi Facebook page in 2014, and the Field Naturalists of Tasmania Facebook page in 2015.
 Gates also regularly leads excursions to look for fungi, aimed at interested amateurs, and gives lectures and talks.